Contact your system administrator if you have an issue that isn't listed here.

-I am running iOS 10 and I am not able to install the current version of Duo Mobile from the App Store on my device.
+I am running an older version of iOS and I am not able to install the current version of Duo Mobile from the App Store.

 iOS 10 users may download the last Duo Mobile version compatible with that iOS version (3.28.1) via Apple's TestFlight program.

 - You'll need to install the Apple TestFlight application on your device.

 - Once you have TestFlight installed, tap this link and then tap Install to install Duo Mobile 3.28.1 on your iOS 10 device.